All-Active HA for NGINX Plus on the Google Cloud Platform

 -

-Identity and API access – Unless you want more granular control over access, keep the defaults for the Service account field (Compute Engine default service account) and Access scopes radio button (Allow default access).
+Identity and API access – Keep the defaults for the Service account field and Access scopes radio button.
+Unless you need more granular control.

 -